Congratulations to Dr. Boeye who has received tenure and promotion to the rank of associate professor!

 Peggy Sell ('07) is currently employed at the Amon Carter Museum in Fort Worth, Texas

 Kate Civitello ('07) is a staff lawyer at K & L Gates in Washington, DC, specializing in consumer financial services

 Elizabeth Riordan ('06), a recent graduate of the law school of St. John's in New York, is clerking for Judge Carmen Ciparick of the New York Court of Appeals.

 Keri Smotrich ('06): Is in her second year of the Doctor of Psychology program at Chestnut Hill College in Philadelphia, PA

 Alexis Romano (Fine Arts/Art History), a PhD candidate in the History of Dress at the Courtauld Institute in London is a co-founder of the Fashion Research Network, which aims to promote and share the work of PhD candidates and early-career researches in fashion and dress studies.

-Alumni or student news?
+Alumni or student news (or corrections)?
 Contact us.